marbot-io/terraform-aws-marbot-monitoring-basic/README.md

 # AWS basics monitoring

-Connects you to all relevant sources of errors and warnings published by AWS services.
+Connects you to all relevant sources of errors, warnings, and notifications published by AWS services, and forwards them to Slack managed by [marbot](https://marbot.io/).

 ## Usage